 I love the quirkiness of some of the ModCloth home items (hello, pineapple shot glasses!), so to play off of that we found cute mini pineapple plants at Home Depot and potted one for the focal point of the table.
 Of course pretty flowers never hurt, so I used a plain gold vase from an arrangement that my friend Meredith made from our engagement!

 Pretty simple, right?
 All you have to do is a little painting, gluing, and measuring and you’re good to go!
+Let us know if you try out this DIY Low Floor Table Tutorial !

 Plus you can even shop all of our styling sources here, too.